habiiyt31/mabuuk/README.md

 Mabuuk acts as an AI bodyguard for your wallet:

 1. You initiate a transfer with destination and amount
-2. Amount below 500 tokens? → approved instantly, no checks needed
+2. Amount below 500? → approved instantly, no checks needed
-3. Amount ≥ 500 tokens? → AI automatically generates a riddle on-chain
+3. Amount ≥ 500? → AI automatically generates a riddle on-chain
 4. You answer the riddle → AI validators analyze your response
 5. ✅ **PASS** → transfer approved, you're verified sober
 6. ❌ **FAIL** → transfer blocked, wallet locked for 4 hours, funds saved

 The AI doesn't just check if the answer is correct — it analyzes whether the response shows signs of drunk typing, gibberish, panic, or incoherent reasoning.

+> **Note:** Transfer amounts are tracked as `u256` values inside the contract, not as native GEN token transfers.
+This is a proof-of-concept — the behavioral safety pattern works the same way and can be extended to real token transfers on mainnet.

 ---